Written by 3:15 pm Events & Entertainment, Outdoors & Activities, Seasonal Things To Do, Waterloo Views: 21

 What to Eat

 There are no restaurants directly inside the square, but Uptown Waterloo offers many food options just steps away.
-Visitors can enjoy:
+Visitors can check out the top food spots in Uptown Waterloo or enjoy:

 Because everything is within walking distance, the square is ideal for grabbing food nearby and enjoying it outside.